ebonetti/absorbingmarkovchain/README.md

 Dependencies
 -------------

 This package depends on `PETSc`.
 The associated dockerfile provides a complete environment in which use this package, such docker image can be found at [ebonetti/golang-petsc](https://hub.docker.com/r/ebonetti/golang-petsc/).
-Otherwise `PETSc` can be installed following the same steps as in the dockerfile or in [the PETSc installation manual page](https://www.mcs.anl.gov/petsc/documentation/installation.html).
+Otherwise `PETSc` can be installed following the same steps as in the dockerfile or in [the PETSc installation page](https://www.mcs.anl.gov/petsc/documentation/installation.html).

 Documentation
 -------------